Dr. Jerry Glidewell

 Dr. Jerry Glidewell, Science Division Chair, earned his bachelor’s degree in 1972 and a master’s in biology two years later, both from the University of Texas at Arlington.
 He holds a Ph.D. in biology from the University of North Texas.

 Dr. Glidewell has conducted research on neo-tropical amphibians in Costa Rica.
 He has served as a professor at Ranger College since 1984.
 His academic interests include herpetology and roadside geology.
 A lifelong conservationist, Dr. Glidewell also spearheads the Ranger College recycling program.
+In 2016, the Ranger College science building was officially renamed the Dr. Jerry Glidewell Science Building.

 Ms. Gretchin Geye, biology professor, concentrates on the nursing pre-requisite courses.
 Ms. Geye earned her bachelor’s degree in 1987 and master’s in biology (with a research area in microbiology) in 1991, both from Tarleton State University.
 She also holds a master’s degree in curriculum and instruction in physics from Texas A&M.